shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-templates.md

 templates.

 > [!NOTE]
->  Xandr does not provide support for creatives that do not render correctly as a result of errors in the custom template code.
+>  Microsoft Advertising does not provide support for creatives that do not render correctly as a result of errors in the custom template code.

 For more information, see the following topics: